Gangs, Criminal Exploitation & County Lines

 The National Crime Agency (the Government's crime -fighting unit) describes the way street gangs operate in their County Lines, Gangs and Safeguarding 2016 report.

 More drugs are being sold in England and Wales and street gangs and gang culture are responsible for part of this problem, states a report by Pitts, 2008, Andell & Pitts 2010.

 There's research about Youth Gangs and Violence in Suffolk.
 The University of Suffolk and Public Health worked with us to find out about gang activity in Suffolk.
-This research helps to identify the size of the problem and how to prevent it, intervene and enforce the law to stop the trafficking in our county and nationwide.
+This research helps to identify the size of the problem and how to prevent it, intervene and enforce the law to stop the trafficking.

-Preventing the Violent and Sexual Victimisation of Vulnerable Gang-involved and Gang-affected Children and Young People in Ipswich
+- Preventing the Violent and Sexual Victimisation of Vulnerable Gang-involved and Gang-affected Children and Young People in Ipswich [Link not yet available]

 Safeguarding Children and Young People at Risk of County Lines or Gang Involvement – Resource Pack